 - To what extent does the student identify actions in his or her own movements?
-When observing others move? - Does the student readily participate in movement explorations? - To what extent does the student explore a variety of actions? - To what extent is the student able to give clarity to his or her movements? - What understanding did the student gain about actions? - To what extent does the student reflect on and purposefully use actions in his or her dance? - To what extent is the student aware of actions in the dance of others?
+When observing others move? - To what extent is the student able to do the five basic jumps? - Does the student readily participate in movement explorations? - To what extent does the student explore a variety of actions? - To what extent is the student able to give clarity to his or her movements? - To what extent does the student reflect on and purposefully use actions in his or her own dance? - To what extent is the student aware of actions in the dance of others?